-If you’ve got a virtual interview coming up and want to make sure you leave a good first impression, read on.
-We’ve got plenty of tips on preparing for a virtual interview.
+If you’ve got an online assessment coming up and want to make sure you leave a good first impression, read on.
+We’ve got plenty of virtual job interview tips.
 From preparing your technology to communicating confidently.

-Here's a summary of the key areas to prepare for your virtual interview
+Here's a summary of the key areas to prepare for your video interview

 The last thing you want is for your internet to cut out halfway through.
 Or to realise half an hour beforehand that you don’t have the right technology to join the meeting.